The right to believe, to worship and witness

 Yekaterinburg-based artist Ivan Lyubimov has been fined three times for "discrediting" Russia's armed forces for protesting against Russia's war in Ukraine with posters with religious themes.
 Police have also taken him to court twice for conducting an illegal demonstration and jailed him for 30 days.
 A Moscow court fined 72-year-old Catholic Galina Borisova for pinning a note to the Russian flag outside St Louis' Church.
 Another Moscow court acquitted district deputy Konstantin Yankauskas, saying that reposting Pope Francis' words on social media had not "discredited" the army.

-Courts have handed Lyubimov four fines totalling nearly three months' average local wage and, in September, for a non-religious protest, sentenced him to jail ("administrative arrest") for 30 days (see below).
+Courts have handed Lyubimov four fines totalling nearly three months' average local wages, and in September he was given a 30-day short-term jail sentence for a non-religious protest against the "partial mobilisation" with a poster which read "Is everything going to plan?" (see below).

-Two of Lyubimov's anti-war posters included Biblical quotations, while another included a quotation from the English Metaphysical poet John Donne.
+Two of Lyubimov's anti-war posters included Biblical quotations, while another included a quotation from the English Metaphysical poet John Donne's "No man is an island" in the shape of a bell, with the lines "any man's death diminishes me, because I am involved in mankind" underlined in red.
+The poster also stated that "Since 24 February in Ukraine 10,308 civilians have been killed or wounded" (the figure as published by the United Nations Office of the High Commissioner for Human Rights (OHCHR) on 21 June).
 In one of the cases, the judge claimed: "In his written explanations Lyubimov indicated that, in his opinion, in the current situation, the Russian Federation is the aggressor, and therefore is responsible for all the suffering of people in Ukraine" (see below).

 On 25 August, a Moscow court fined 72-year-old Catholic parishioner Galina Borisova for "discreditation" of Russia's armed forces to punish her for pinning a piece of paper to the Russian flag outside the door of St Louis' Catholic Church.
 The paper read "No bellum" and "There is no place for the flag of an aggressor state beside the flag of the Holy See".
 The police identified her using facial recognition technology.
 Borisova is the first Russian Catholic known by Forum 18 to have been prosecuted for her religious opposition to the war in Ukraine (see below).